MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 ### Data Management:
 * How was the data managed throughout the collection, processing, analysis and interpretation steps?

+- Provide evidence of effective data management practices, such as using version control systems like Git, documenting code, and storing data in a structured format.
+The dashboard could include a section on data sources and how data was collected and processed.
+Learners can show their process in the notebook for handling missing data, normalising values, and storing cleaned data in a structured format.

 ### Methodology Justification:
 * Why did you choose the research methodologies you used?
+- 7.2 Select research methodologies applicable to the project goals:
+Explain the research methodologies used in the project, such as data collection, analysis, and interpretation.
+This could be done in the notebook through a methodology section or in the dashboard through a research methods section.
+In the notebook, learners should explain why they chose specific methodologies (e.g., experimental, observational) and data analysis techniques for their project goals.

+- Future Development Plan:
+- go to future dev sec

 ## <a id="data-analysis-visualisation"></a>📈 Data Analysis & Visualisation